Multi-modal Gaussian Process Variational Autoencoders for Neural and Behavioral Data: Experiments

 The MM-GPVAE is also able to exploit information across modalities to better model the observed data.
-The left side of \ref{fig:simMMGPVAE}(c) shows the mean squared error (MSE) across pixels for reconstructed images in held-out trials.
-By leveraging latent information from the spiking modality, the MM-GPVAE is able to reconstruct the images better than a single-modality GP-VAE trained on the images alone \cite{casale2018gaussian}.
-Similarly, the held-out neural rates are better estimated when the image data is included, though the effect here is more modest than for the image modality.
-Finally, we also show that the shared latent variable can be more accurately identified when data from both modalities is used (Figure \ref{fig:simMMGPVAE}(c)).
-Here we assess the accuracy of the shared latent estimate on test trials when we use data from each modality alone (GPVAE and GPFA) compared to both modalities simultaneously (MM-GPVAE).
+The left side of Figure \ref{fig:simMMGPVAE}(c) shows the mean squared error (MSE) across pixels for reconstructed images in held-out trials.
+By leveraging latent information from the spiking modality, the MM-GPVAE is able to reconstruct the images better than a single-modality GP-VAE trained on the images alone \citep{casale2018gaussian}.
+This improvement is additionally dependent on the number of neurons analyzed (Fig \ref{fig:neuron_amount}).
+Similarly, the held-out neural rates are better estimated when the image data is included, though the effect here is more modest.
+Finally, we also show that the shared latent variable can be more accurately identified when data from both modalities is used (Fig \ref{fig:simMMGPVAE}(c)).
+Here we assess the accuracy of the shared latent estimate on test trials when we use data from each modality alone (akin to standard GP-VAE and GPFA) compared to both modalities simultaneously (MM-GPVAE).
 As expected, data from both modalities better identifies shared structure across the data types.
-The settings for all three models were exactly the same for these comparisons.
-We only ablated the models to make it into uni-modal settings.
-For additional details regarding training and the neural network set-ups for this example, please see the supplemental material.
+This additionally does not depend on the structure of nature of the encoding distributions, (Fig \ref{fig:mmgpvae_latents}), and is markedly improved by representing the MM-GPVAE with pruned Fourier frequencies (Fig \ref{fig:prune}).